Apoxy

 cursorstringNoPagination cursor from a previous response.
 Both start_time and end_time are required when using a cursor.

 Queries without take default to 1000 rows.
-The maximum is 10000 rows.
+The maximum is 10000 rows; requests above that cap are silently truncated to 10000.
 Use cursor pagination for larger result sets.

 Response fields: